-- 1. Measurement: The area of the proposed pavement under which subbase is provided, plus 2 feet on each side, will be measured in square yards. - 2.
-Payment: Payment will be at the unit price per square yard. - 3.
+- Measurement: The area of the proposed pavement under which each type and thickness of subbase is provided, plus 2 feet on each side, will be measured in square yards. - 2.
+Payment: Payment will be at the unit price per square yard for each type and thickness of subbase. - 3.
 Includes: Work includes, but is not limited to, furnishing, placing, compacting, and trimming to the proper grade.